KDE/documentation-docs-kdenlive-org/cutting_and_assembling/guides.rst

   .. figure:: /images/Kdenlive_add_guide_double-click.png

-  * Double-click on top of the :ref:`timeline ruler<timeline_ruler>` and the timeline marker gets added were you have clicked
+  * Double-click on top of the :ref:`timeline ruler<timeline_ruler>` and the timeline marker gets added where you have clicked

 .. _timeline_ruler_right-click_menu: